containers/nri-plugins/test/self-hosted-runner/README.md

   directory.

 * The actual e2e tests are run inside a Vagrant created VM inside the Docker container.
-The the e2e scripts use ansible tool to install the actual VM image used in the testing.
-The desired e2e OS is selected by the github workflow file and is not selected by the action runner scripts.
+The e2e scripts use Ansible tool to install the actual VM image used in testing.
+The desired e2e OS is selected by the github workflow file and not by the action runner scripts.

 Note that the self hosted runner needs to be configured in Github side first.
 You need to create a Github App that is able to create runner registration